 A baby can fit into a corner of your room if you haven’t the time or space to create a new room.
-In fact, research into sudden unexpected death in infancy (SUDI) suggests the safest place for your baby is in a cot in the same room as you for the first 6-12 months.
+In fact, you can reduce the risk of sudden unexpected death in infancy (SUDI) by sleeping your baby in a cot in the same room as you for the first 6-12 months.

 Where to change nappies

 Many parents buy change tables, but at home it’s safer to change your baby on a mat on the floor, so your baby can’t fall.

 You can also change your baby on a bed.
 And some parents do find it’s easier on their backs to change baby on a change table.
-If you’re changing baby on a bed or change table, keep your hands on your baby at all times so that baby can’t roll off.
+If you’re changing your baby on a bed or change table, keep your hands on your baby at all times so that baby can’t roll off.